Extracting extension from filename in Python

 So, I’m using a script I’ve made to convert videos to the webm format.
-A certain program calls the script, sending %f
+A certain program calls the script, sending %f which is the full, absolute file name of the video, like this:

 Simple question, but I’m not sure where to look and google doesn’t respond to periods and slashes.